The Wise men asked Herod the King:

-“Where is he who was been born king of the Jews?”
+“Where is he who has been born king of the Jews?”

 “There had spread over all the East an old and established belief, that it was fated at the time for men coming from Judea to rule the world.”

-However, the Wise Men were asking the King of the Jews where the king of the Jews was, perhaps unwisely, and no doubt Herod inferred this as an accusation that he was an imposter.
-Herod had been particularly paranoid at this time and mistrusted all those around him as contenders for the throne.
+However, the Wise Men were asking the currently ruling King of the Jews where the king of the Jews was, perhaps unwisely, and no doubt Herod inferred this as an accusation that he was an imposter.
+Herod had been particularly paranoid at this time and mistrusted all those around him as contenders for the tenuously held throne.

 Instead of imprisoning these Magi for their impudence, he perceptively endeavored to determine how he could get from them any intelligence so he could to eliminate this potential rival.
-With what he learned from them about the appearance of the Star, as well as what his own scholars gleaned from the Biblical prophecies, Herod determined that this “king of the Jews” was no more than two years of age and living in the nearby Bethlehem, the City of David, just 6 miles away.
-By the way, the Wise Men did not visit Jesus in the manger, contrary to the Hallmark Christmas cards, but some time later, perhaps as much as two years later, when he was living in a house (Matthew 2:11.)
+With what he learned from them about the appearance of the Star, as well as what his own scholars gleaned from the Biblical prophecies, Herod determined that this “king of the Jews” was no more than two years of age and living in the nearby town of Bethlehem, the City of David, just 6 miles away.

 During the time when Emperor Augustus came to power young Herod had been a competent ruler as vassal king over Palestine.
-His family had the had a particular genius in being able to tell which way the wind was blowing as it related to Roman politics in his area, and make shrewd decisions.
+His family had the had a particular genius in being able to tell which way the wind was blowing as it related to Roman politics in his territory, and make shrewd decisions.
 For example, his father provided critical aid to Julius Caesar in Egypt when his supply lines were cut, and the Roman Emperor rewarded him richly.
-Years later when Mark Antony came to see Cleopatra, young Herod himself urged him to make his peace with the remainder of the Roman Triumvirate — advice he ignored at his peril.
-(Herod knew Cleopatra well, they’d had a business monopoly that extracted asphalt from the Dead Sea.)
+Years later when Mark Antony came to see Cleopatra, young Herod himself urged him to make his peace with the remainder of the Roman Triumvirate (Augustus and Lepidus) — advice Antony ignored to his peril.
+Herod knew Cleopatra well, they’d had a business monopoly that extracted asphalt from the Dead Sea.
 Later, when Augustus succeeded Julius and saw success through the civil wars, he made Herod one of his most trusted friends.

-As he neared the end of his life, Josephus tells us that the pain of his illnesses — chronic kidney disease complicated by Fournier’s gangrene which ran in the family — led Herod to attempt suicide, but his cousin prevented it.
-He was anxious that no one would mourn his death, which was a good guess.
-To that end, he commanded a large number of disinterested men to come to the great hippodrome at Jericho where, on the announcement of his death, archers would kill them all and grant his wish of mourning associated with his death.
+As he neared the end of his life, Josephus tells us that the pain of his illnesses — chronic kidney disease complicated by Fournier’s gangrene, which ran in the family.
+This led Herod to attempt suicide, but his cousin prevented it.
+He was anxious that no one would mourn his death, which was a good presumption.
+To that end, he commanded a large number of disinterested men to come to the great hippodrome filled with people at Jericho where, on the announcement of his death, archers would kill them all and grant his wish of mourning associated with his death.
 Instead, his son Archelaus and sister Salome declined to carry out his wish.
 He failed in this plan, as he did in the Massacre of the Innocents to kill “he who has been born king of the Jews.”

 Bill Petro, your friendly neighborhood historian